subat0mik/Misconfiguration-Manager/README.md

 # How to use this project

-Start with the SCCM Attack Matrix and SCCM Attack and Defense Matrix below, which map attack techniques to their MITRE ATT&CK framework tactics, as well as to their detection and prevention strategies.
+Refer to the SCCM Attack Matrix and SCCM Attack and Defense Matrix below, which map attack techniques to their MITRE ATT&CK framework tactics, as well as to their detection and prevention strategies.

 Offensive security practitioners may also benefit from reviewing the list of known and documented [Attack Techniques](./attack-techniques/_attack-techniques-list.md), which identifies the security context and network access that are required for each technique.